maciejtatol/Amiga2JS/docs/core-engine.md

 a separate policy layer.
 3. Reviewer-input isolation projections.
 4. In-memory repositories and resumable workflow snapshots.
 5. Content-addressed artifacts and SQLite persistence.
+The `@retroport/persistence` package uses Node 22.5+'s experimental `node:sqlite` API, so it has no native npm dependency.
+SQLite snapshots and audit events are committed atomically; artifact IDs are SHA-256 digests.
+This phase does not claim exactly-once execution.
 6. HUNK, Ghidra, and Amiberry adapters.

 The engine deliberately does not contain provider-specific APIs.
 Concrete